amansingh7010/chatbot/README.md

 Skaffold will automatically create the required `Deployments` and `Services`.
 If you edit any file, it will re-deploy the latest changes.
 See `skaffold.yaml` for details.

+Note 1: Elasticsearch deployment on Kubernetes cluster takes 10-30 seconds to stabilize.
+After the server is up and running, please give it a minute before making any request.
+Otherwise, the request will simply fail.

-Note: There is a known bug with Skaffold where the deployments fail to stabilize sometimes. (https://github.com/GoogleContainerTools/skaffold/issues/8972).
+Note 2: There is a known bug with Skaffold where the deployments fail to stabilize sometimes. (https://github.com/GoogleContainerTools/skaffold/issues/8972).
 Just add `"--tolerate-failures-until-deadline"` flag with `"skaffold dev"` command.

 <pre>skaffold dev --tolerate-failures-until-deadline</pre>